Polycystic Ovary Syndrome: What To Know About The Often Undiagnosed Condition

-For something that affects around 6-10% of Canadian women and AFAB people, Polycystic Ovary Syndrome (PCOS) often goes undiscussed.
+For something that affects around one in ten UK women and AFAB people, Polycystic Ovary Syndrome (PCOS) often goes undiscussed.

-Even if you are someone that considers themselves to be generally healthy, it's important to be in the know about your body.
-To help shed some light on PCOS, from the symptoms, causes and various ways to manage the effects, we tapped into the expertise of Dr. Andrew Thompson to put together a jargon-free guide to understanding PCOS.

 What is Polycystic Ovary Syndrome (PCOS)?